aabbtree77/twinpeekz/README.md

 * Animations.

+* Hot reloading.

 * Integrate with ImGui, study OpenGL state/context more, a frame inside a frame?

 * Add TOML to set all the parameters.
-Should lights/camera be read from GLTF/Blender?
+Should lights/camera be read from the GLTF/Blender?

 * Build the ECS, integrate with a physics engine.
 See [David H. Eberly, 2010](https://www.amazon.com/Game-Physics-David-H-Eberly/dp/0123749034), [qu3e](https://github.com/RandyGaul/qu3e)...